NazirNayal8/nazirnayal.github.io/_pages/about.md

 Aside from academia, I'm an active competitive programmer.
 I continuously participate in online rounds hosted on [codeforces](https://codeforces.com/) and [atcoder](https://atcoder.jp/home).

-## Current Directions
+# Current Directions

 I am currently in the process of applying for my masters degree.
 My targeted research topics are:

-* Machine Learning and Data Science Applications.
+* Developing Machine Learning models to solve real-life problems.
-* Using Deep Learning in Natural Language Processing and Computer Vision.
+* Applications Deep Learning in Natural Language Processing and Computer Vision.
 * Interdisciplinary Applications of Machine Learning in Cyber-Security and Business Analytics.